vaibhavnoreply/kubernetes-best-practices/scaling/README.md

 #### Don't use the Vertical Pod Autoscaler while it's still in beta

 This can be useful for scaling applications that can't be scaled horizontally.
-However, the VPA is curently in beta and it has some known [limitations](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#limitations-of-beta-version) (for example, scaling a Pod by changing its resource requirements, requires the Pod to be killed and restarted).
+However, the VPA is currently in beta and it has some known [limitations](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#limitations-of-beta-version) (for example, scaling a Pod by changing its resource requirements, requires the Pod to be killed and restarted).